asinanev/la_token_bridge_fe/README.md

+## This template has been used to create a unthrustwhorthy bridge DO NOT USE

+### Issues:

+Error about insufficient funds and unpredictable gas on transfer between user and escrow (only sometimes)

+A way to go around it is to click the transfer button again which sends an approval again, so there is probably some timing issue, but I cannot find a solution for it and time is running out, the issue will be added to a TODO list.

+P.S.
+The loading screen can be bypassed by clicking on it :)

+# Original README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fmirshko%2Fnext-web3-boilerplate)

 This is a default [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app), customized as the default boilerplate for new Web3 projects.